MinaProtocol/mina/README-dev.md

 ### Developer Setup (MacOS)

 * Invoke `make macos-setup`
-* Make sure [`nix` is installed](https://nixos.org/download.html) (if you are running the latest macOS, [this workaround](https://medium.com/@robinbb/install-nix-on-macos-catalina-ca8c03a225fc) or a similar one will be necessary).
-* Wait a long time...
 * Invoke `make build`
 * Jump to [customizing your editor for autocomplete](#dev-env)